Skip to content

 Non-standard features

-The "enhanced" features are not part of PEP 727.
-They just serve as an example to show what would be possible if the PEP was enhanced to account for more use-cases.
+The "enhanced" features are not part of annotated-doc or PEP 727.
+They just serve as an example to show what would be possible if the package or PEP were enhanced to account for more use-cases.

 enhanced Python module